NathanOtano/TableFlowy/README.md

 3. The script:
     - Builds a table of bullets that match the special-tag criteria.
     - Inserts the table above your top bullet (one that has projectid and classes project, root, selected).
-    - Scrolls back to the top so you see the new table.
 4. Interact with the table:
     - Sort columns by clicking a header (toggles asc/desc).
     - Filter with textboxes below headers (per-column) or via the global filter (all columns).